In 1985, Coca-Cola released a new version of their iconic Coca-Cola drink. They called it “New Coke”.

 For data to be contextually high quality, it must be relevant to the data consumer.
 Even if the data is very accurate, if it was gathered too long ago or is incomplete, it will have little use to, for example, a brand wishing to understand recent consumer trends.

-Example: Bliss World has just purchased a VoIP headset for each member of their call center.
+Example: A beauty ecommerce company has just purchased a VoIP headset for each member of their call center.
 They want to see if customer satisfaction has improved since making the purchase.
-To do this, Bliss World needs new data for it to be relevant.
+To do this, the company needs new data for it to be relevant.
 If all of the customer satisfaction data comes from before the headsets were purchased, it is of no use – even if the data itself is intrinsically great.

 Representational data quality refers to the format of the data and how easy it is to understand.
 This is essential for any data that is to be presented to data consumers – be they customers, employees, partners, or stakeholders.

-Example: Bliss World has collected call center data to see if customer satisfaction has improved since they purchased VoIP headsets.
+Example: A beauty ecommerce company has collected call center data to see if customer satisfaction has improved since they purchased VoIP headsets.
 Once the data has been collected, it must be easy to see the difference in customer satisfaction before and after the purchase.
 If this is not clear to the data consumers, the data does not have strong representational quality.

 Data quality dimensions describe the measures used for data quality assessment.
 If you want to know how the quality of your data stands up (or perhaps doesn’t), it’s important to have quantifiable measures in place.